The picture above is from a shirt I was wearing the day I was asked the funniest question of my life.

 Not just because of the irony of asking that question when someone you’re staring at is literally wearing a Santa shirt with the words “I believe”, but because of the question itself.

 What am I going to do about The Santa Thing?

 You may wonder why I’m tell this particular story in a blog about environmental communications.

-To me, that question has a lot of meaning, much deeper than the magical kid-at-Christmas-meaning (which, by the way, is an actual expression people use to explain what joy and excitement feel like, if you recall…).
+To me, The Santa question has a lot of meaning.
+It goes much deeper than the magical kid-on-Christmas-meaning (which, by the way, is an actual expression people use to explain what joy and excitement feel like).

-But I mean that to allow yourself (or, er, I guess we’re still talking about your kids?) to believe in Santa, is to allow yourself to believe in hope.
+But I mean this: To allow yourself (or, er, I guess we’re still talking about your kids?) to believe in Santa, is to allow yourself to believe in hope.